 - ◆ Please note that those applicants from jurisdictions where 1,000 or more residents of a language group with limited English proficiency reside or where more than 5% of residents are from a language group with limited English proficiency must advertise the pre-award public hearing in the applicable language, usually Spanish.
 To determine whether either of these thresholds are met, please refer to the most recent data release of American Community Survey Table S1601 (Language Spoken at Home) published in December of each year.
 Please source all data provided to DCA.
 Please also use these tables to fill out the Language Access Plan Threshold Certification.
-See Appendix T for a copy of the preaward public hearing notice in Spanish. - ◆ For as long as national or local health authorities recommend social distancing and limiting public gatherings for public health reasons, the CARES Act authorizes virtual hearings in lieu of in-person public hearings CDBG grants.
-The virtual hearing must allow for questions in real time, with answers coming directly from the elected representatives or its representatives to all attendees.
-As with an inperson hearing, the local government must select a virtual hearing method or platform that provides for accessibility for persons with disabilities and LEP to participate.
-All notice requirements remain in effect and must be documented.
-For more information please reference FR-6218-N-01: Notice of Program Rules, Waivers, and Alternative Requirements Under the CARES Act for CDBG-CV Grants, FY 2019 and 2020 CDBG Grants, and for Other Formula Programs. - A copy of the application as submitted to DCA must be available for public review and the public must be notified of its availability for review. - Hearings must be held at times and locations convenient to potential or actual beneficiaries and with accommodations for the disabled.
+See Appendix T for a copy of the preaward public hearing notice in Spanish. - ♦ The requirement of in-person public hearings has been reinstated.
+Virtual hearings are no longer authorized in lieu of in-person public hearings CDBG grants. - ♦ A copy of the application as submitted to DCA must be available for public review and the public must be notified of its availability for review. - Hearings must be held at times and locations convenient to potential or actual beneficiaries and with accommodations for the disabled.
 The needs of non-English speaking residents must be met for public hearings where a significant number of non-English speaking residents can be reasonably expected to participate.
-Contact DCA for any required assistance.
+Contact DCA for any required assistance. - Applicant files must contain documentary evidence that the actions listed in this section have been taken, including copies of actual notices, agendas, and minutes of hearings. - ◆ Applicants and recipients must provide technical assistance to groups representative of persons of low- and moderate-income that request such assistance in developing proposals, with the level and type of assistance to be determined by the local unit of government. - Citizens must be provided with reasonable and timely access to local meetings, information and records relating to the local government's proposed and actual use of CDBG funds as required by HUD regulations, state law, or DCA policy.

-- Applicant files must contain documentary evidence that the actions listed in this section have been taken, including copies of actual notices, agendas, and minutes of hearings. - Applicants and recipients must provide technical assistance to groups representative of persons of low- and moderate-income that request such assistance in developing proposals, with the level and type of assistance to be determined by the local unit of government. - Citizens must be provided with reasonable and timely access to local meetings, information and records relating to the local government's proposed and actual use of CDBG funds as required by HUD regulations, state law, or DCA policy. - This section should not be construed to restrict the responsibility or authority of the local government for the development and execution of its community development program. - ◆ The applicant must certify in the Certified Assurances component of the application (Form DCA-10) that the requirements above have been met.
+- This section should not be construed to restrict the responsibility or authority of the local government for the development and execution of its community development program. - ♦ The applicant must certify in the Certified Assurances component of the application (Form DCA-10) that the requirements above have been met.